-Today’s book review of a self-help guide (for a change) is brought to you by yours truly, Morgen Bailey.
+Today’s book review is brought to you by yours truly, Morgen Bailey.

 Synopsis: Originally written as a series for Writers’ Forum Magazine, this snappy, no-nonsense guide has been expanded, amended and updated.
 Using new examples from her own published short fiction, Della Galton takes you from ‘story idea’ to ‘final edit’, and demonstrates how to construct and polish the perfect short story, ready for publication.
 Available from http://www.amazon.co.uk/Short-Story-Writers-Toolshed-Straight-To-The-Point-ebook/dp/B00A9WATS2 and http://www.amazon.com/Short-Story-Writers-Toolshed-Straight-To-The-Point-ebook/dp/B00A9WATS2.

 Just looking at the contents pages of this short (95 pages in the paperback version) book is a little… to use my mum’s favourite word at Christmas / on her birthday… overwhelming, but just like those celebratory days, this promises a wealth of goodies.